sigroot/FW_LED_Matrix_Firmware/README.md

 [FW_LED_Matrix_Applet](https://github.com/sigroot/FW_LED_Matrix_Applet) is a Rust Library for interfacing between Rust programs and [FW_LED_Matrix_Board](https://github.com/sigroot/FW_LED_Matrix_Board).
 ### Communication
 Communication is over a serial port.
 Commands are entered from the computer as 8-bit characters.
 Each command may require additional 8-bit parameters and may return a response.
-For example, sending an 'M' over the serial port will write new PWM values to the LED Matrix.
-The next 306 8-bit values over the serial port will be accepted as the PWM values in reading-order.
+For example, sending an 'M' over the serial port will start writing new PWM values to the LED Matrix.
+The next 306 8-bit values over the serial port will be accepted as the new PWM values in reading-order.
 The LED Matrix will then return an 'M' to indicate a successful write.
 The command list is specified below:

 Opcode | Description | Parameters | Return Values
 --- | --- | --- | ---